-One of the most common questions we get asked is “Do I really need to service my car so often?
-Is it really such a big deal if I miss a service or delay it a couple of months?”.
+One of the most common questions we get asked is “ How often should I service my car?
+Is it really such a big deal if I miss a car service or delay it a couple of months?”.
 Yes!

 We all skip our six-monthly trip to the dentist on occasion.
 The difference with our cars is that the engine oil inside is a key component of lubricating its insides.
 Not many people realise, but that engine oil has a use-by-date.
 After about 7,000km, or 12 months, engine oil will start to break down and deteriorate, becoming less and less effective.
-Parts in your car start to deteriorate and the inevitable result is unnecessary repairs, breakdowns and even a blown engine.
+Parts in your car start to deteriorate and the inevitable result is unnecessary car repairs, breakdowns and even a blown engine.
 And that’s just the engine oil, don’t even get me started on the coolant!

 Servicing your car is the most important thing you can do for your car’s well being and yet, it’s also the most neglected.
 One of the main reasons for this is because most people aren’t really sure of what needs servicing and when.